- Main Campus is in Syracuse, N.Y. (in Onondaga Nation territory), and just 45 minutes from the Oneida Nation.

 Beginning with a three-day orientation program, the Native Student Program supports you during your transition to Syracuse University and throughout your entire undergraduate experience.
 You’ll have the opportunity to attend workshops and receive academic counseling, as well as travel to places like Washington, D.C., to explore Indigenous history.
 Native students gather weekly at the program’s headquarters, 113 Euclid Avenue.

 This student-run organization promotes awareness of, and provides a sense of belonging for, Indigenous students on campus.
 ISAS also educates the Syracuse University community about Indigenous issues and concerns.

 Syracuse University’s residential learning communities support you in developing skills and attitudes that enhance academic achievement, help you make friends quickly and easily, and give you the tools to balance your academic and social lives.
 If you choose to live in the Indigenous Living Learning Community, you’ll live and work with other students while focusing on the traditions of Native peoples, particularly religion, history, aesthetics, and politics.

-Syracuse’s Native American studies minor, offered by the College of Arts and Sciences, explores the lives of Indigenous peoples from religious, historical, political, and aesthetic perspectives back to cultures that existed more than 11,000 years ago.
+Syracuse’s Native American and Indigenous Studies minor, offered by the College of Arts and Sciences, explores the lives of Indigenous peoples from religious, historical, political, and aesthetic perspectives back to cultures that existed more than 11,000 years ago.